katjacodes/northern-sonoma-CERT/README.md

 [View deployed site here](https://katjacodes.github.io/northern-sonoma-CERT/)

 ## Project Description
-The online presence for Northern Sonoma CERT was created by Katja Schatte as a digital platform for Northern Sonoma CERT, a community emergency preparedness program located in northern Sonoma County in northern California, United States.
+The online presence for Northern Sonoma County CERT, a community emergency preparedness program located in northern Sonoma County in northern California, United States, was created by Katja Schatte to help Northern Sonoma CERT.
+The current purpose of the website is to provide information about the upcoming Fire and Earthquake Safety Expo and allow both English- and Spanish-speaking community members to sign up as volunteer for the expo.

 Community Emergency Response Teams (CERT) are based on the National CERT Program, run by FEMA, the United States' Federal Emergency Management Agency.
 The local programs are administered by a local goverment agency, such as a police or fire department.
 The agency trains community members in basic disaster response skills, customized to the most prevalent emergencies in the respectie region.
 In California, these emergencies include earthquakes and wildfires.
 In the event of a major disaster, the trained volunteer emergency workers are equipped to support local first responders.

-At the moment, the Northern Sonoma CERT is looking specifically for a website to promote its upcoming Fire and Earthquake Safety Expo.
-However, in the future, the purpose of the website will shift to a more general representatio of the group and include annoucements of various upcoming events.
+At the moment, the Northern Sonoma CERT is looking specifically for a website to allow community members to access the flyer, sign up for its upcoming Fire and Earthquake Safety Expo, and share photos after the expo.
+However, in the future, the purpose of the website will shift to a more general representation of the program and include a general description of the program's purpose and announcements of various upcoming events.

 Currently, the general goals of the website are:
 * Provide information about the upcoming Fire and Earthquake Safety Expo
 * Allow community members to sign up for specific activties offered as part of the expo
 * A photo gallery where the site admins can upload pictures from the expo after the event (currently contains test images)
-* Provide all information and functionalities in both English and Spanish to make the website more widely accessible to the local community (The website creator is an English<>Spanish translator, interpreter, and copy writer.)
+* Provide all information and functionalities in both English and Spanish to make the website more widely accessible to the local community.
+(The website creator is an English<>Spanish translator, interpreter, and copy writer.)

 ## UX